 National wildlife refuges, managed by the U.S. Fish and Wildlife Service, also have resident bird experts and dedicated wildlife viewing areas.

 In cases where exact dates aren’t yet available, we’ve listed the general timeframe.
+A few festival websites have updates pending.

 Wings of Winter